Adana Adana, Turkey Travel Guide

 Cash payment directly to the driver.
 Be aware of your route or ask locals for direction.

-For a truly immersive experience in Adana, combine walking and riding a bicycle for exploring the city's charming districts and riverbanks.
+For a truly immersive experience in Adana, combine walking and cycling for exploring the city's charming districts and riverbanks.

 For longer distances or to avoid the summer heat, utilize the efficient metro and bus system.
 Taxis and ride-sharing apps are always available for non-stop and comfortable journeys.